-Planning your special day can be an overwhelming and daunting task.
+Planning your Boston elopement can be an overwhelming and daunting task.
 That is why we are here to help!
-We have compiled a quick guide for you to follow that will walk you through the process of planning your intimate Boston elopement wedding in less than five minutes.
+We have compiled a quick guide for you to follow that will walk you through the process of planning your intimate Boston elopement in less than five minutes.
 Planning something as important as this should not be left up to chance, so take advantage of our expertise today!

-Now, they can be adventure based – hiking mountains with a friend who has a one-day marriage designation to marry with the two of you.
+Typically, couples head to Boston City Hall for their Boston elopement.
+Now we know that Boston City Hall is not the only option for your elopement!
+Your elopement can be adventure based – hiking mountains with a friend who has a one-day marriage designation to marry the two of you.
 It can be revisiting favorite places that mean a lot to the two of you and sharing this experience with your favorite people.

-I hope that this guide will help you and your person elope in Boston!
+I hope that this guide will help you elope in Boston!

 You’ll have more time for planning and less stress because responsibilities are reduced.
-Next, you’ll be making your own day memorable without anyone else interfering with that vision.
+Next, you’ll be making your elopement memorable without anyone else interfering with that vision.

 Eloping in Boston is a good idea because it will provide an intimate experience which reduces financial obligations and provides less stress when planning compared to the traditional wedding route.
 You’ll also be able to avoid “center of attention” anxiety!

 Planning a Boston elopement?
 Here are a handful of Boston locations that will get you started on location ideas for the elopement!